spencerlievens/prova/docs/README.md

-# RMG Chain Design
+# Prova Chain Design

 ## Summary

-The RMG blockchain is a Bitcoin-derived blockchain, custom-designed for the use case of safely digitizing and transacting a representation of an underlying physical asset, in this case gold vaulted by [The Royal Mint](http://www.royalmint.com/).
-Its reference implementation is based on a fork of [btcd](https://github.com/btcsuite/btcd), which is written in Go (still a work in progress).
+The Prova blockchain is a Bitcoin-derived blockchain, custom-designed for the use case of safely digitizing and transacting a representation of an underlying physical asset, for example: gold vaulted by [The Royal Mint](http://www.royalmint.com/).
+Its reference implementation is based on a fork of [btcd](https://github.com/btcsuite/btcd), which is written in Go.

 ## Design Docs